0xidkfa/abracadabra-sdk/README.md

 # Installation

-TODO: You can install the latest version of `abracadabra-sdk` through npm:
+You can install the latest version of `abracadabra-sdk` through npm:

 ```
 npm install abracadabra-sdk